JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/La_utopia_como_certeza.md

 The desire to serve one's neighbor must transcend any personal or political interests; it is the only way for rulers to be fair, honest, and transparent.
 Our systems are corrupt because this desire to serve one's neighbor is lacking.
 We can see this in our parliaments: even if an idea is excellent for an entire nation, its implementation is blocked because it originated with a rival party.

-In section 7 of document 71 (Education) they tell us about the importance of education to achieve the ideal State.
+In section 7 of paper 71 (Education) they tell us about the importance of education to achieve the ideal State.

 > In the ideal state, education continues throughout life, and philosophy sometime becomes the chief pursuit of its citizens.
 The citizens of such a commonwealth pursue wisdom as an enhancement of insight into the significance of human relations, the meanings of reality, the nobility of values, the goals of living, and the glories of cosmic destiny.
 [UB 71:7.2](/en/The_Urantia_Book/71#p7_2)